ypwhs/reviewer/readme.md

 ### Possible enhancements (feel free to pull requests these or anything else you find useful and we will discuss it)

-* Add user feedback and star rating to reivews once the API allows for more than 30 days.
+* Possibly change result column to feedback with result hover instead of the other way around once more than 30 days of history is enabled for feedback (supposed to be next week).
-  * Initial work done on this but more to do.
+* Parse results to more reviewer familiar terms.
+Meets instead of passes, etc.
 * Add a CSV export and possibly xlsx as well to allow easy import of review history into a spreadsheet like excel.
 * Switch data refresh to direct link once Udacity adds CORs headers to avoid the middleman.
   *This is now automatic and will happen naturally if the headers are added.